chamikacme/learn-git/README.md

 ## Conflict Handling

-Conflicts Handling is needed when when the files that are tried to merge are having conflicts.
-Then those conflicts will show as follows.
+Conflict handling is needed when the files that are trying to merge have conflicts.
+Then those conflicts will show up as follows:

 ```
 // Content without conflicts.